 With fuel diversification, different power plants using different energy sources can create reliable power supplies to enhance energy security, ensuring enough to meet our demands.
 Clean energy supplies a variety of environmental and financial advantages, including a reduction in air breakdown.

 A diverse clean energy reserve also reduces the support on imported fuels (and the associated economic and environmental prices this incurs).
 Renewable clean energy also has intrinsic cost savings, as there is no requirement to extract and transport fuels, such as oil or coal, as the resources naturally replenish.
-Another industrial benefit of a pure energy mix is the result of jobs to develop, simulate and install the pure energy resources of the future.
+Another industrial benefit of a pure energy mix is the result of jobs to develop, simulate, and install the pure energy resources of the future.